sumithayyil/mastering_git/original-readme.md

 we can edit the code at any time

 download webstorm
-git config --global user.name 'Sumayya' git config --global user.email  'sumithayyil5@gmail.com'
+git config --global user.name ''
+git config --global user.email  ''

 git init